HMS Achilles (S125): Propulsion

 Achilles PWR2 nuclear reactor will not need to be refuelled during the boat's 25-year service.
 Since the submarine can replenish her air supply and purify water underway and while submerged, she will be able to circumnavigate the planet without resurfacing.
 The submarine's main limitation will be from the three months supply of food carried for the 98 officers and ratings.

 Weapons

 Achilles will have provision for up-to 38 weapons in six 21 in torpedo tubes.
 The submarine will be capable of using Tomahawk Block IV land-attack missiles with a range of 1000 mi and Spearfish heavyweight torpedoes.

 Name

 Originally the vessel had the in-work name HMS Ajax, and then HMS Agincourt.
 In January 2025, the government announced she would be named HMS Achilles.
-It was reported that the name change had originally been to avoid offending the French but it later emerged that the change had been requested by the King.
+It was reported that the change had been requested by the King, amid speculation the original name might cause unnecessary offence to France.
+The Royal Navy stated that the new name was proposed by the Royal Navy Ships' Names and Badging Committee and subsequently approved by the King.

+The name HMS Achilles was explained as marking the 80th anniversary of VE and VJ days.
+The ship carries six battle honours including Trafalgar as well as River Plate and Okinawa in World War II.

+Construction

+Construction of Agincourt was delayed by a significant fire in the Devonshire Dock Hall in the early hours of 30 October 2024.
+In January 2026, the Ministry of Defence stated that the fire had impacted assembly work on the now renamed Achilles as well as HMS Dreadnought.
+In August 2026, Minister of State for Defence Readiness and Industry Luke Pollard reported that work was underway to recover from the damage, with the vessel remaining in 'an advanced stage of build'.